Hyp5r/ProctorScript/README.md

 -------------
 ProctorScript is a script written to help administrators keep track of who's doing what on their machines.
 This script allows administrators to configure an INI file with preset options so that a user can access them easily, while computer information is recorded to a log file.

 Of course, that's the ideal of this script.
 In theory, it would work without any issue, but in practice, this script can be avoided entirely.
 It's a good-will effort to keep track of users using an account that has to be shared out for multiple uses.
-For example, night classes in the TCAT system may need access to the machines and a student roster may not be available to the admin.
-With this script, an admin can record the user's first and last name, plus their general intention on the machine.
+For example, users may need access to a computer but no specific login account for them exists, so they must use a guest account.
+With this script, an admin can record the user's first and last name, plus their general intention on the machine using the guest account.

 The log file records info, such as the date the account was logged in, the first and last name of the person, the computer name and what version of Windows it was running, IP addresses, and the option the user selected in the launcher.